lackhoa/khoa-math/doc.md

 Name: optional, mainly for referencing roots

+# Type Modules Concepts
+Type modules are modules that consists of:

+1. A "constructor enum" (called `Cons`) listing all constructors for the type, and

+2. An "expansion dictionary" (called `exp_dic`) mapping constructors to corresponding lists of AtomTups and MoleTups, which can be thought of as "template" for actual atoms and molecules, but much more simplistic.

+3. A to-string function (`to_str(mol)`) representing Molecules in usual mathematical notatoin.

+Every time you want to expand a molecule representing a well-formed-formula of this type, consult the expansion dictionary, construct the nodes according to the values returned, and attach those to the molecule in question.

+# Type Module Index
+How do we know which type belong to which module?
+There is a file called `type_index.py` containing dictionaries mapping types to their corresponding constructor enums, expansion dictionaries, and to-string functions.

 # File `wff.py`
-This class specifies the structure of well-formed-formulas, and how to print them.
+This file is a type module specifying the structure of well-formed-formulas and how to print them.
+The constructor enum is named `WffCons`, and the expansion dictionary is named `wff_components`.

-## Enum `WFFCons`
-This enum lists all the constructors of well-formed-formulas.

-## Dictionary `wff_components`
-This receives a key of type WFFCons and return a list (which should technically be a tuple, but lists are easier to see) of AtomTups (abbr. for "atom tuple") and/or MoleTups (abbr. for "molecule tuple").

-Every time you want to expand a molecule representing a well-formed-formula of some constructor, consult this dictionary, construct the nodes according to the values returned, and attach those to the molecule in question.

 ## Function `wff_str(form)`
-This functions takes a molecule representing a wff and returns its string in usual mathematical notatoin.